TheEgghead27/Eggbot/README.md

 e!addRole {@role/role id} {emoji}: Adds a role to a recently made role giver (in the same channel).

-e!reloadRoles: Reloads the role database from a backup.

 e!backupRoles: Backs up the roles to a "roles.json.bak" file.

 e!spam: Toggles spam mode for "egg" command